-If you want to live and work in Spain, but you don’t speak Spanish yet, then you’ll no doubt have been told about the possibility of teaching English in the country.
+If you're looking for a property in Spain with a view to living here, but you don’t speak Spanish yet, then you’ll no doubt have been told about the possibility of teaching English in the country.
 Language teaching is the most popular profession for non-native speakers but, if it doesn’t appeal to you, you’ll be pleased to know it isn’t the only option.

 Whilst you sign up for some language classes yourself, and hone those Spanish speaking skills, here are some other jobs that you can secure in Spain without being able to speak Spanish:

 Spain has a relatively high unemployment rate: in fact, the current unemployment rate in the country is 16%, which is one of the highest rates of unemployment in the EU.
 Youth unemployment is particularly problematic for the country, and that means that, when advertised, many jobs can have a high level of competition.
 For this reason, you should look for roles where a native level of English language proficiency as required, as this will give you a competitive edge over many Spaniards who are also job hunting.

 If you’re interested in teaching then you’re in luck: this is one of the easiest and most popular employment options for Britons living in Spain.
 If you already have a recognised teaching qualification then you can look for work in your current field or specialism in one of Spain’s many international schools.
 The rate of pay and working conditions for these positions will be similar to those you can expect in the UK.

 If you’re not already a qualified teacher then you could gain a TEFL (Teach English as a Foreign Language) short course qualification and apply for an English teaching position instead.
 These tend to be part time positions, and the pay level is not as generous as if you were a qualified teacher, but it is a great way to secure regular employment as a non-native speaker in Spain.